-He was listed in the Kent County Business Directors from 1891 to 1900, advertising his medical practice in Bothwell, Ontario.
-He is listed on the 1891 census as a bachelor living as a border in the Town of Bothwell.
-Dr. Graham initially lived at the Central Hotel and worked from an office on Oak Street.
-After his marriage, Dr. and Mrs. Graham lived in a home, formerly owned by Dr. James Delmage Wilson at the corner of Main St. and Chestnut St. in Bothwell.
-This home is officially located at 421 Main Street and is included on the Chatham-Kent Municipal Heritage Register.
+Dr. Graham was listed in the Kent County Business Directors from 1891 to 1900, advertising his medical practice in Bothwell.
+He is listed on the 1891 census as a bachelor living as a boarder in the Town of Bothwell.
+During this time, Dr. Graham lived at the Central Hotel and worked from an office on Oak Street.
+Dr. Graham completed post-graduate work in hospitals in England and Scotland and while he was there studying he met his future wife.

-Dr. and Mrs. Graham had two daughters, born to them in Bothwell.
-Lillian Gwendolyn Maddox Graham was born on the 13th of August, 1901 (died in 2001) and Edith Muriel Graham was born on the 18th of June, 1907.
-Baby Edith died on the 22nd of August, 1907.
+Dr. and Mrs. Graham had two daughters born to them in Bothwell.
+Lillian Gwendolyn Maddox Graham was born on the 13th of August, 1901 and Edith Muriel Maddox Graham was born on the 18th of June, 1907.
+Baby Edith died on the 22nd of August, 1907 of “convulsions”.

 Dr. Graham served as Reeve for Bothwell from 1897 – 1898 and he was elected Mayor in 1900.
 He was selected as the first Medical Officer of Health for the Bothwell area.
 Dr. Graham made all of his own medications in the form of ointments and powders.

-Dr. Graham died on the 9th of December, 1939.
-Mrs. Graham died on the 28th of August, 1953.
-They are buried at the West Bothwell Cemetery, next to their daughter Edith.
+Dr. Graham died suddenly in Bothwell on the 9th of December, 1939 at the age of 79.
+According to the death record, he worked up to and including the day he died.
+Mrs. Graham died at her residence in Bothwell on the 28th of August, 1953.
+Dr. and Mrs. Graham were buried at the West Bothwell Cemetery, next to their daughter Edith.